top of page

 What to expect?

 The Lizard Ophiolite – The breadth of Cornish geology even includes its own ophiolite – a fragment of oceanic crust!
-Examine rocks that formed deep inside the Earth, and learn how at Coverack they tell us they formed at the Moho – the boundary between the Earth’s crust and mantle.
+Examine rocks that formed deep inside the Earth and stand on the edge of the Earth's interior at the Moho – the boundary between the Earth’s crust and mantle.

-The story of serpentine – Discover of the origins of this rock that the Lizard is most famous for.
+The story of serpentine – Discover the origins of the rock that the Lizard is most famous for.
 Learn about the processes that gave us this popular ornamental stone, and its other uses as a source of industrial minerals.

 Cornwall’s tectonic story – Experience the impact of global tectonics that moulded the dynamic landscape around us.
 See where two mighty tectonic plates once collided, and learn how they dragged up rocks from deep inside the Earth.